bitwarden/android/ISSUE_TEMPLATE.md

 **Actual Result**
 A clear and concise description of what is happening.

-**Screenshots**
+**Screenshots or Videos**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots and/or a short video to help explain your problem.

 **Mobile**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
- - App Version [e.g. 2.3.0]
+ - Build Version (This can be found under "Settings" > "About" [e.g. 2.3.0 (2221)]
+ - Is this a Beta release: [Y/N]

 **Additional context**
 Add any other context about the problem here.